 SPECIAL Relationship Logic Immersion Training and Campout – September 5th-8th, 2019, Wild Horse Sanctuary, Shingletown, CA

 SPECIAL Relationship Logic Immersion Training and Campout – Wild Horse Sanctuary, Shingletown, CA

 Natural Lifemanship and Wild Horse Sanctuary have partnered up to offer a one-of-a-kind, extraordinarily special Natural Lifemanship Immersion training!

-On-site spots have sold out so we have opened up four spots with off-site lodging!4 days at the WHS - Offsite Participant Package - Includes
+On-site spots have sold out so we have opened up 3 spots with off-site lodging!4 days at the WHS - Offsite Participant Package - Includes

 - Thursday lunch and dinner

 - Friday lunch and dinner

 - Saturday lunch and dinner

 - Sunday lunch

 Below is an example of the type of offsite lodging provided.
 We will have two cabins that can sleep 3 people each.